Filmmaker, Social Impact Producer

 Media and film as leadership intervention tools, innovative methods for social change, public health, communications strategy.

-My Adaptive Leadership Practice
+My Adaptive Leadership studies

 I began my adaptive leadership studies in MC/MPA 2011